selfdriven-services/selfdriven-business/docs/pages/initiative-the-quite-life.md

 The **Quiet Life Initiative**, developed by **selfdriven.foundation**, is designed to support individuals whose jobs have been **permanently displaced by artificial intelligence**.

-Rather than attempting to retrain every displaced worker into another fragile job category, the program helps participants **build a life architecture that is not dependent on traditional employment busyness.**
+Rather than attempting to retrain every displaced worker into another fragile job category, the program helps participants **build a life that is not dependent on traditional employment busyness.**

 The goal is not merely job replacement.